Union for Reform Judaism: 19th century

 Einhorn gradually gained the upper hand, though the conflict-laden synergy between him and Wise would lay the foundation of American Reform.
 The Philadelphia Conference of 3–6 November 1869 saw the radicals' victory, and the adoption of a platform which summarized the theory concocted in Germany in the previous decades.
 Priestly privileges were abolished, as the rebuilding of the Temple was no longer anticipated; belief in the Messiah and Resurrection was denied.
 Michael Meyer regarded the document as the denominational "declaration of independence."
 The need for religious divorce (get) was also annulled, and civil divorce confirmed as sufficient, one of the first steps towards abandonment of most ritual traditions.
 While American Jews, even the nominally Orthodox, were scarcely observant, Reform began to officially dispose of practices still upheld.
 Its doctrine was well received by the immigrants and especially their assimilated children.
 Of 200 synagogues in the United States in 1860, there were a handful of Reform ones.
 Twenty years later, almost all of the existing 275 were part of the movement.
 On 8 July 1873, representatives from 34 congregations met in Melodeon Hall, Cincinnati, Ohio, and formed the Union of American Hebrew Congregations (UAHC) under Wise's auspices.
 The name reflected his hope to unite all Jews under a single roof.
+The UAHC continued to grow throughout the following years.
+By 1879 it consisted of 118 congregations, which was more than half of known congregations in the United States, including synagogues such as Emanu-El and Beth El in New York.

 In 1875, Wise also founded Hebrew Union College.
 Yet his attempts to maintain a moderate façade failed.
 In a famous incident, on 11 July 1883, during the banquet celebrating the first graduation from HUC, non-kosher food such as shrimps and crabs was served.
 The so-called trefa banquet, while apparently the decision of the Jewish caterer and not of Wise himself (who observed dietary laws), prompted protests from the few American traditionalists, like Sabato Morais, who remained outside the UAHC.
 Several conservative members later claimed to have exited the room with repulsion, though little is factually known about the incident.